winstxnhdw/telegroq/README.md

 bun install
 ```

-You can run the Cloudflare Workers development server with the following.
+### Webhook Server

 > [!WARNING]\
 > You will need to establish a webhook connection to your server for the bot to work in this mode.
 If you do not know how to do this, use the `dev-bot` command for long polling instead.

+You can run the Cloudflare Workers development server with the following.

 ```bash
 bun dev
 ```

+### Long Polling Bot

-If you want to test the Telegram bot with long polling, you will have to run the following instead.
+If you want to test the Telegram bot with long polling, you will have to run the following.

 ```bash
 bun dev-bot